-On any typical motherboard, you will find any array of SATA ports clustered together in one corner.
-As mentioned earlier, these are small ports measuring about 1.5 x 4 cm in dimension, have a peculiar shape with edges, and have a recognizable L shaped connected in the middle.
+On any typical motherboard, you will find an array of SATA ports clustered together in one corner.
+As mentioned earlier, these are small ports measuring about 1.5 x 4 cm in dimension, have a peculiar shape with edges, and have a recognizable L shape connected in the middle.

-The odd shaped port is designed to securely hold the SATA data cables in place.
+The odd-shaped port is designed to hold the SATA data cables securely.

 Also Read: What Are SATA Ports Used For?

 SATA Versions and the Color Coding of the Ports